 Søren Rastogi is most sought after at festivals and concert venues in Denmark and internationally.
-He has performed with conductors such as Christian Mandeál, Douglas Bostock, Benjamin Shwartz, Mathias Aeschbacher, Ed Spanjaard, Jayce Ogren, Peter Feranec and Thomas Søndergaard in piano concertos by Mozart (K. 466, K. 491, K. 451, K. 488)) Schumann, Stravinsky, Bernstein og Gershwin.
+He has performed with conductors such as Christian Mandeál, Douglas Bostock, Benjamin Shwartz, Mathias Aeschbacher, Ilan Volkov, Ed Spanjaard, Jayce Ogren, Peter Feranec and Thomas Søndergaard in piano concertos by Mozart (K. 466, K. 491, K. 451, K. 488)) Schumann, Stravinsky, Bernstein and Gershwin.

 He has been involved in initiating several projects of high artistic quality.
 Examples include Copenhagen Mozart Players, with whom he performed Piano concertos by Mozart, both as a soloist and conductor as well as the multi-aesthetic performance “Clara” with text compiled by Karl Aage Rasmussen and co-performers actor Katrin Weisser and Jalina Trio, which after its premiere played at more than 25 venues nationally.

 In 2006, he was appointed “Artist in Residence” by The Round Tower of Copenhagen and the Danish National Radio.
-Included was a broadcasted concert series with five concerts as a soloist, chamber musician and accompagnist.
+Included was a broadcasted concert series with five concerts as a soloist, chamber musician, and accompanist.
 His concerts have numerous times been broadcasted in the EBU.

-He was among the recipients of a grant for Artistic Research from The Danish Ministry of Culture in 2013 for the project FormingPerforming, where he monitored and reflected on the process of learning the previously not performed piano concerto by Paul van Klenau.
+He was among the recipients of a grant for Artistic Research from The Danish Ministry of Culture in 2013 for the project FormingPerforming, where he monitored and reflected on the process of learning the previously not performed piano concerto by Paul von Klenau.
 As a part of this project, he has published an e-book as well as several articles.
 A selection of videos with examples of his practice processes with commentaries can be found on YouTube.
 He is also very engaged in developing news forms on music learning on online and digital platforms

-Søren Rastogi is chairman of the jury of Aarhus International Piano Competition and he holds positions as associate professor at The Royal Academy of Music, Aarhus and assistant professor at The Royal Danish Academy of Music, Copenhagen.
+Søren Rastogi is chairman of the jury of Aarhus International Piano Competition and he holds positions associate professor at The Royal Academy of Music, Aarhus and assistant professor at The Royal Danish Academy of Music, Copenhagen.
 He has been giving master classes at The Sibelius Academy, Helsinki, The Norwegian Academy of Music, Oslo, Ingesund Music Academy, Arvika, University of South Florida, Tampa, and others.